 Indicator F25-Community service obligations F8-Community service obligations ratio Definition The dollar amount of any community service obligation subsidies provided by the government, to the service provider, to allow for the provision of goods or services at less than total cost during the reporting year (\$ 000s).
 The ratio of the dollar amount of any community service obligation subsidies provided by the government, to the service provider, to the service provider's total income for the reporting year.
 Intent Reporting of community service obligations (CSO) supports funding transparency and insight into progress towards NWI commitments on state and territory government funding provided to water utilities.
 The CSO ratio provides insight into the percentage of revenue a service provider receives from community service obligations and therefore the extent to which operations are subsidised.
 A Community Service Obligation (CSO) is a payment provided by government to allow for the provision of a good or service at less than total cost, e.g., small regional community provided with water at less than total cost.
-A CSO must be: a non-commercial product or service A characteristic product of service A characteristic product of services A characteristic product of s General It should be clearly established that a CSO relates to the provision of non-commercial products or services, that is, products and services whose provision is not in the commercial interests of a commercial business entity. supporting notes To qualify as CSOs, activities must be ones that would otherwise not be undertaken, or would be priced differently, by commercial entities (based on the entity earning normal commercial profit levels and the products or services being delivered on a cost- effective basis).
-In some instances, the delivery of products and services may be commercially viable at levels below those desired by the government.
+A CSO must be: General a non-commercial product or service supporting notes It should be clearly established that a CSO relates to the provision of non-commercial products or services, that is, products and services whose provision is not in the commercial interests of a commercial business entity.
+To qualify as CSOs, activities must be ones that would otherwise not be undertaken, or would be priced differently, by commercial entities (based on the entity earning normal commercial profit levels and the products or services being delivered on a cost- effective basis).

+- In some instances, the delivery of products and services may be commercially viable at levels below those desired by the government.
 Therefore, such services will contain both commercial and non-commercial elements.
-CSOs should relate only to the non- commercial element of the product or service. purchased by the government on behalf of the community

-- To qualify as a CSO, a product or service needs to be clearly purchased by the government for delivery to the community on its behalf to achieve a specific social or economic objective that has been established by the government. - purchased from a commercial business entity - To qualify as a CSO, a product or service must be purchased by the government from an appropriate commercial business entity.
+CSOs should relate only to the noncommercial element of the product or service. - purchased by the government on behalf of the community - To qualify as a CSO, a product or service needs to be clearly purchased by the government for delivery to the community on its behalf to achieve a specific social or economic objective that has been established by the government. - · purchased from a commercial business entity - To qualify as a CSO, a product or service must be purchased by the government from an appropriate commercial business entity.